mikeyxzd/mikeyxzd/README.md

 - 👋 Hi, I’m Michael a Full-Stack Web Developer
 - 👀 I’m interested in building a team with common goals.
-- 🌱 I’m currently learning UI/UX Designer
+- 🌱 I’m currently learning UI/UX Designing
 - 💞️ I’m looking to collaborate on anything that can expand my knowledge
 - 📫 You can reach me by email- igumborm@icloud.com